-According to the U.S. Bureau of Labor Statistics (BLS), employment of health services managers - including health information managers - is expected to increase 17% from 2014-2024, with a particular rise expected in outpatient settings such as health practitioners' offices.
-The BLS reports that in 2015, the median annual wage of medical and health services managers was $94,500.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of medical and health services managers - including health information managers - is expected to increase 18% from 2018-2028, with a particular rise expected in outpatient settings such as health practitioners' offices.
+The BLS reports that in 2018, the median annual wage of medical and health services managers was $99,730.

 Continuing Education and Certification Information